flairNLP/fundus/docs/how_to_contribute.md

 in your desired console.

-In our case we would run
+In our case, we would run

 ````shell
 python -m scripts.generate_parser_test_files -p LATimes